Ammaar-Alam/java-ChatApp/README.md

 ## Live Demo

 Experience the live chat without any setup.
-Join the conversation now at [Java WebChat on Heroku](https://java-webchat-4f4062c7f659.herokuapp.com/).
+Join the conversation now on [my website](webchat.ammaar.xyz).

 ## Features